exadisme/motivationalChan/README.md

 Download the script and files, place them in your desired location.

-Add the script executable to your DE/WM Autostart.
+Add the script executable to your DE/WM Autostart: PATH_TO_FILES/motivationalchan

 #### Configuration: